jrgns/ag-coding-test/Readme.md

 ## Assumptions

-* This should run on most versions of ruby and has no external dependencies, but the recommended version is Ruby 2.2.3.
 * Invalid lines in either the users or tweets file are ignored.
 * Greater than signs (`>`) and commas (`,`) are not allowed in usernames since they form part of the file format